Medicare late enrollment penalties are applied to Part A , Part B and Part D .

-If you don’t enroll in Medicare in time, you may accrue three separate late enrollment penalties for each if you don’t have other coverage.
+If you don’t enroll in Medicare in time and don’t have other coverage, you may accrue late enrollment penalties for each part.

 Even worse, you’re not just hit with a one-time fee.
 Instead, Medicare’s late enrollment penalties increase over time and can last as long as you’re enrolled.
 The longer you wait to sign up, the costlier your penalties will be.

 The rule: For every year you weren’t enrolled in Part A, you’ll pay a 10% penalty for two years.